 Towards Maturity supports those who are responsible for delivering effective learning in the workplace, at whatever stage of your journey.

-Over the years, we have identified 6 work streams of effective practices which collectively entwine to help improve learning technology innovation and impact in the work place.
-These 6 work streams, known as the Towards Maturity Model, form the basis of our underlying benchmark process and are constantly reviewed and recallibrated with each benchmark study.
+Over the years, we have identified six workstreams of effective practices which collectively entwine to help improve learning technology innovation and impact in the workplace.
+These six workstreams, known as the Towards Maturity Model, form the basis of our benchmark process, are constantly reviewed and recallibrated with each benchmark study.